-I am captivated by organisms that resist categorization.
-Carnivorous plants, motile algae, living fossils, and photosynthetic animals are a few of the label-defying creatures that fit this description.
+Organisms that resist categorization provide inspiration along these lines.
+Carnivorous plants, motile algae, fungi, living fossils, and photosynthetic animals are a few of the label-defying creatures that fit this description.
 Other examples come from entities that have similar morphology but live in different environments.
 Parallel forms can also span the boundaries of scale and appear in the microscopic, macroscopic and beyond.

 These sources, together with a general study of nature, inspire the flora and fauna that inhabit my work.
 By combining elements from diverse natural organisms, I create hybrid creatures that straddle multiple domains.
 Sometimes beautiful, sometimes monstrous, these creatures allow me to further question dualistic assumptions through the manipulation of attraction and repulsion.
 Unsettling forms and looming sinister figures commingle with pleasing patterns.
 Worms, tentacles, and other disconcerting imagery appear in vibrant colors and attractive compositions.
 The conventional binary of beauty vs. ugliness is thus perturbed.